-That wasn't a typo.
-OnePlus created a new pro version, the 7 Pro, for its line of flagships, which is a bit different from its regular launches.
-Instead of the usual compromise to save money, the OnePlus 7 Pro is a behemoth, a phone that's not only great price-wise but arguably one of the best devices on the market.
+All of that aside, this is still a great phone.
+OnePlus created a new pro version for its line of flagships this year, which is a bit different from its regular launches.
+Instead of the usual compromises to save money, the OnePlus 7 Pro is a behemoth, a phone that's not only great price-wise but arguably one of the best devices on the market, period.

 The announcement event, which was on May 14, was an important one for OnePlus following the release of the OnePlus 6T on a US carrier for the first time.
 For people who only buy phones from their carrier, this will be their first time seeing a OnePlus upgrade cycle.
 If the changes were too small or the price too high, customers could leave to the more prominent OEMs, but with a worthy successor, OnePlus may now have fans for life, slowly raising its market share in stateside.